Admission to doctoral education at KI

 - The form Decision: Admission to doctoral education

-- Certificate of completed supervisor training (see Rules for doctoral education at KI chap.
-6.1.1 regarding who is required to take the course)
+- Certificate of completed supervisor training (read more regarding who is required to take the course)

 - Eligibility statement from the University Administration